This event happened on September 13

 This program is open to everyone.

-Translation from English will be offered in Chinese, French, German, Portuguese, Russian, and Spanish.
+Translation from English will be offered in Chinese, French, German, Portuguese, and Russian.

 Join us for a special "Ask Us Anything" webinar where you'll have the opportunity to engage with Tergar's leadership, including Executive Director Cortland Dahl, board members, and senior staff.
 This open forum will provide transparency and insight into Tergar's operations, financial situation, ongoing projects, and future plans.
 Please note that this webinar will not cover questions related to meditation practice.